Benefits of Remote Therapeutic Monitoring (RTM) for Physical Therapists

 • Offers Additional Revenue Source

 Billing the RTM codes can yield considerable returns to the physical therapists, who can bill an additional $160 per patient for the eligible CPT codes under certain situations.
 Along with this, therapists will be reimbursed for the work done previously before RTM was considered reimbursable.
+For a comparison of revenue opportunities with similar monitoring services, explore our guide on RPM vs. RTM.

 • Reduces Barriers To Care